 - Color: a reddish-brown body with a light brown center and outer edges of a yellowish hue.

 - Unique characteristics: Both the male and female have wings, but they glide rather than fly.

 - Feeds on: The American cockroach primarily feeds on decaying organic matter and sweets but, as a scavenger, it will eat just about anything, including paper, hair, cloth and dead insects.

 - Found in: dark, moist sites, such as basement, bathrooms, kitchens, drains, sewers

-- Habits and Behavior: The American cockroach is found both indoors and outside, and will infest structures by coming in from outdoors, particularly after a heavy rain or in search of food and water; being carried in with packages or belongings, or tunneling in through sewer lines.
+- Habits and behavior: The American cockroach is found both indoors and outside, and will infest structures by coming in from outdoors, particularly after heavy rain or in search of food and water; being carried in with packages or belongings, or tunneling in through sewer lines.

 - Breeding: The female does not carry her egg capsule as the German cockroach does, rather she drops it, or even glues it, into a suitable site within a day of it being formed.
 Egg capsules carry only about 16 eggs, but she can produce up to 14 in her lifetime.

 - Fun fact: This is one horror movie that can truly happen: American cockroaches can come into a home from the sewer system, making their way through plumbing traps and swimming up into toilets.

 In general, cockroaches can be controlled through a combination of sanitation and traps, baits and chemicals.
 However, because every cockroach species vary, so too will its control.